-The National Registry of Emergency Medical Technicians, Advanced Level Psychomotor Examination: Patient Assessment -Medical form is displayed here.
-(It is also attached in Appendix A so that it can be printed out if desired.)
+The National Registry of Emergency Medical Technicians, EMT Advanced Level Psychomotor Exam: Patient Assessment/Management - Medical form is displayed here.
+(It is also attached in Appendix A so that it can be printed out for the student if desired.)

 PATIENT PROFILE